Roller Girl: Plot

 Astrid's mother takes her and her best friend, Nicole, on numerous "Evenings of Cultural Enrichment" which often confuse, bore, or inappropriately amuse the two girls; one night in fifth grade, they attend a roller derby match between the Oregon City Rollergirls and the Rose City Rollers.
 Astrid asks her mother's permission to attend the Rollers' Junior Roller Derby Camp that summer, assuming that Nicole will also join with her.
 Instead, Nicole chooses to attend dance camp with Astrid's longtime rival Rachel.

-At camp, Astrid wonders if she can still be friends with Nicole; she later makes friends with Zoey, a fellow camp contender, but struggles with her skating skills.
-She and Zoe begin hanging out after derby practice, and Astrid lies to her mother about Nicole being in derby camp with her.
-Roller derby makes Astrid stronger and helps her to try new things, like dying her hair and standing up to Nicole and Rachel.
-Sometime later, at a clothing store, Astrid's mother sees Nicole and asks her about roller derby camp.
-To Astrid's surprise, Nicole fakes being in derby camp and plays along with Astrid's act.
+Astrid arrives at camp, but hesitates when she sees how mature all the other skaters are.
+She becomes friends with a girl named Zoey, and pairs up with her in most of the classes.
+She also meets Braidy Punch, a skater eager to tear down any rivals.
+She is doing badly in class until she notices that most of the girls have their hair dyed.
+She asks Zoey to dye her hair blue.
+They are putting up posters together when they run into Nicole and Rachel.
+Astrid has an argument with them and afterwards starts working extra hard during practice.
+When roles for the bout are released, Zoey is assigned jammer, not Astrid.
+As a result, the two have an argument and stop talking.

 Eventually, Astrid's mother learns the truth after talking to Nicole's mother at a grocery store.
 She and her daughter have an honest conversation, and Astrid confesses that her actions were only because she simply did not know how to explain to her that her friendship with Nicole has changed.
 Afterward, Astrid goes to Nicole's house to apologize to her and her mother.
 Later on, she makes a truce with her and Rachel by giving them a ticket to her roller derby bout.

-At the bout, Astrid scores the winning point for her team, but injures her foot.
-Nicole gives her flowers and asks her out to dinner, which she politely rejects and instead chooses to stay with her team, ending their friendship on agreeable terms.
+At the bout, Astrid scores the winning point for her team and makes up with Zoey, but injures her foot while up against Braidy Punch.
+Nicole gives her flowers and asks her out to dinner, which Astrid politely rejects and instead chooses to stay with her team, ending their friendship on agreeable terms.
 The novel ends with Astrid having found her true self and moving on from her friendship with Nicole.